$t$-sails and sparse hereditary classes of unbounded tree-width: Preliminaries

 \subsection{Tree-width}

-Let $G=(V,E)$ be a graph , $T$ a tree, and let $\mathcal{V}=(V_t)_{t\in T}$ be a family of vertex sets $V_t \subseteq V(G)$ (called \emph{bags}) indexed by the nodes $t$ of $T$.
-The pair $(T,\mathcal{V})$ is called a \emph{tree-decomposition} of $G$ if it satisfies the following three conditions: \begin{enumerate} \item All vertices of $G$ are in at least one of the bags $V_t$, \item If $(u,v) \in E$, then $u$ and $v$ are together in some bag, \item for all $v \in V$, the bags containing $v$ are connected in $T$. \end{enumerate}
+Let $G=(V,E)$ be a graph , $T$ a tree, and let $\mathcal{V}=(V_t)_{t\in T}$ be a family of vertex sets $V_t \subseteq V(G)$ (called \emph{bags}) indexed by the vertices $t$ of $T$.
+The pair $(T,\mathcal{V})$ is called a \emph{tree-decomposition} of $G$ if it satisfies the following three conditions: \begin{enumerate} \item Every vertex of $G$ is in at least one of the bags $V_t$, \item If $(u,v) \in E$, then $u$ and $v$ are together in some bag, \item for all $v \in V$, the graph induced by the bags containing $v$ is connected in $T$. \end{enumerate}

 The \emph{width} of a tree-decomposition is the maximum bag size minus $1$.
-The \emph{tree-width} $\tw(G)$ of $G$ is the least width of any tree-decomposition of $G$.
+The \emph{tree-width} of $G$, denoted by $\tw(G)$, is the least width of any tree-decomposition of $G$.

 \begin{lemma}[\cite{diestel:graph-theory5:}] If $H$ is a minor of $G$ then $\tw(H) \le \tw(G)$. \end{lemma}